Frequently Asked Questions

 Perhaps the most common question when it comes to TRT concern the expenses involved with treatment and the testosterone injections cost.
 Some health insurance providers will cover the cost of testosterone replacement therapy, although this is never guaranteed and usually depends on the patients insurance policy.
-Atlanta Men’s Clinic does not take private insurance, although our plans are affordable and offer great value out of pocket.
+However, our plans are affordable and offer a combination of superior quality and great value for those paying out of pocket.

-It’s also important to remember that not all clinics are equal.
-Atlanta Men’s Clinic prides ourselves on setting the bar for low testosterone therapy by offering the highest quality of care.
+It’s also important to remember that not all programs are equal.
+Our experienced providers pride themselves on setting the bar for low testosterone therapy by offering the highest quality of care.
 This includes the most stringent manufactured pharmaceuticals on the market.
-We simply refuse to give our patients anything but the pinnacle of injectable drugs.
+We simply refuse to give our testosterone patients anything but the pinnacle of injectable drugs.
 Our low t clinic does this by providing our patients with drugs that meet and exceed the strictest USP Chapter <797> requirements.
 Pharmaceutical purity and patient safety are our top priorities.

 Gaining weight while on testosterone therapy is a common side effect.
 Testosterone therapy can cause an increase in appetite, which can lead to weight gain.
 Also, people who are overweight or obese may be more likely to experience weight gain from testosterone therapy.
 In addition, TRT can also cause an increase in muscle mass, and can cause the body to retain more water and fat.